 is exempt from CFTC registration requirements and NFA membership requirements and has filed all notices of eligibility and other documents necessary in connection therewith.

-CUSTOMER AGREES TO NOTIFY CSFBC IMMEDIATELY (AND NO LATER THAN WITHIN ONE BUSINESS DAY) IN THE EVENT ANY MATERIAL INFORMATION CONTAINED IN THIS APPLICATION CHANGES.
+CUSTOMER AGREES TO NOTIFY CSFBC IMMEDIATELY IN THE EVENT ANY MATERIAL INFORMATION CONTAINED IN THIS APPLICATION CHANGES.

 (Name of Customer – Please Print)